 Unlocking the data stored within our DNA can help us learn a host of different things about our ancestry and health.
 But how much should you worry if your genes are linked to the development of disease?
 23andMe, a genetic testing company, aims to arm people with foreshadowing about their health risks.
 It recently received … Continue reading Can a saliva test really detect your genetic “risk” of Alzheimer’s?

 There are some things that are worth inheriting: a 1967 Camaro in pristine condition or an antique cedar chest full of $100 bills.
 Even an old family heirloom or wonderful vintage photos would be nice.
 But what about a gene defect?
-By definition Lynch Syndrome is a form of hereditary cancer caused by an inherited gene … Continue reading Lynch Syndrome: Did You Inherit a Colon Cancer Risk?
+By definition, Lynch Syndrome is a form of hereditary cancer caused by an inherited gene … Continue reading Could you have inherited this colon cancer risk?